UoMResearchIT/r-tidyverse-digital-humanities/_episodes/05-dplyr.md

 ## The `dplyr` package

 The  [`dplyr`](https://cran.r-project.org/web/packages/dplyr/dplyr.pdf)
 package is part of the tidyverse.
-It provides a number of very useful functions for manipulating data frames in a way that will reduce repetition, reduce the probability of making errors, and probably even save you some typing.
+It provides a number of very useful functions for manipulating tibbles (and their base-R cousin, the `data.frame`) in a way that will reduce repetition, reduce the probability of making errors, and probably even save you some typing.